How to Deal with Siding Damage from Storms

 The Consequences of Hail on Siding Materials

-Particularly the siding, like the board and batten siding, hail storms can seriously damage the face of a house.
+Hail storms can seriously damage the face of a house which is why you need to select the best material for your home’s board and batten siding.
 The size and speed of the hailstones determine the degree of damage caused by them; no siding material is totally impervious to this menace.
 In extreme circumstances, hail can cause holes in exterior materials as well as a path of dents and fissures.
 Particularly susceptible is vinyl siding as hailstones can chip or break the panels, hence increasing their susceptibility to further damage from wind and rain.
 Although more durable, metal siding can be dented, which would compromise the home’s general appearance even if the material is structurally intact.
 Given their greater impact resistance, brick and fiber cement siding perform better against hail.
 Still, repeated strikes from big hailstones can produce cracks, especially near edges and corners.
 Once damage from hail exists, it is essential to carefully check the siding for fractures that can let water in.

 Heat and Moisture Expansion: A Long-Term Risk Post-Storm